ifremer-bioinformatics/samba/docs/usage.md

   * A profile with a complete configuration for automated testing
   * Includes training dataset so needs no other parameters
 * `custom`
-  * A profile to complete according to your data and experiment.
+  * A profile to complete according to your dataset and experiment

 ### `--input_metadata`

 Path to input file with project samples metadata (csv format).
-Headers of metadata file must follow the Qiime2 requirements [Qiime2 metadata](https://docs.qiime2.org/2019.10/tutorials/metadata/)
+Headers of metadata file must follow the Qiime2 requirements [Qiime2 metadata](https://docs.qiime2.org/2019.10/tutorials/metadata/).

 ### `--input_manifest`

 Path to input file with samples reads files paths (csv format).
-Headers of manifest file must follow the Qiime2 requirements [Qiime2 manifest](https://docs.qiime2.org/2019.10/tutorials/importing/#manifest-file)
+Headers of manifest file must follow the Qiime2 requirements [Qiime2 manifest](https://docs.qiime2.org/2019.10/tutorials/importing/#manifest-file).

 ## Generic arguments